Jason-Aviles/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
-Please describe why it's important to type check our data in JavaScript. to make sure the right data is coming in
+Please describe why it's important to type check our data in JavaScript.

+Proptypes ensures the  the  right data is coming in.

 - [ ] Describe a life-cycle event in React?
-rendering than mounting than update
+1st
+render create and returns elements
+2nd
+componentdidmount Dom manipulations ,network request 3rd componentdidupdate  Dom manipulations ,network request 4th componentwillunmount Dom manipulations ,network request

-- [ ] Explain the details of a Higher Order Component? a higher-order component is a function that takes a component and returns a new component.
+- [ ] Explain the details of a Higher Order Component?

+A higher-order component is a function that takes a component and returns a new component.

 - [ ] What are three different ways to style components in React?
-Explain some of the benefits of each. vanilla css lss or a premade stylinging like bootstrap
+Explain some of the benefits of each.

+vanilla css  a less complier  or a premade stylinging like bootstrap

 ## Project Setup